 - Provide proof of US Citizenship.
 This is a Federal requirement that all new students must comply with.
 You can provide a valid/current US Passport or, both a current Driver’s License and Birth Certificate.

 - Books and Materials.
-A Private Pilot materials kit is available from GT Aviation for $229.00.
+A Private Pilot materials kit is available from GT Aviation.
 This kit contains all books, charts, and tools needed throughout the course of instruction.
-You save approximately $20 plus shipping versus buying the materials yourself.

 We also highly recommend you get the free 6 months subscription to AOPA’s Flight Training Magazine.
 You can apply online here.